yorch/ovh-availability-checker/README.md

-# OVH Servers Availability Checker
+# OVH Availability Checker

-This is a NodeJS application that checks for the availability of OVH / Kimsufi / SoYouStart servers (according to `servers.json` config file) and if they are available, it can trigger:
+This is a NodeJS application that checks for the availability of OVH / Kimsufi / SoYouStart servers (according to `servers.json` config file) and if they are in stock, it can trigger:
 * An email through a configured SMTP server.
 * An SMS message through Twilio.
 * A PushBullet notification.